Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

 from our DR1-like data where

-The maximum residual between the DR1-like window-convolved power spectrum $\vec{\hat{P}}^\mathrm{A}_\mathrm{DR1}$ and the theory model evaluated at the best-fit MAP values $\vec{P}^\mathrm{A}_\mathrm{MAP}$ is computed at each value of $k$ over all HOD models, $\{\mathrm{A}\}$.
+Due to the small number of DR1-like measurements we are able to produce, it is difficult to accurately estimate off-diagonal prior weight effect contributions.
+For this reason, $\vec{D}_\mathrm{model}$ is constructed as a purely diagonal contribution.
+The maximum residual in \cref{eq:diagonal} between the DR1-like window-convolved power spectrum (described in \cref{sec:cut-sky}), $\vec{\hat{P}}^\mathrm{A}_\mathrm{DR1}$, and the best-fit window-convolved theory model (evaluated at the MAP estimate of a fit to $\vec{\hat{P}}^\mathrm{A}_\mathrm{DR1}$), $\vec{P}^\mathrm{A}_\mathrm{MAP}$, is computed at each value of $k$ over all HOD models, $\{\mathrm{A}\}$.
 The MAP fit is performed using the DR1 covariance described in \cref{sec:cov_mat}.
 In the case of the BGS, $\vec{D}_\mathrm{model}$ cannot practically be computed as we only have access to a single realisation, so we instead assume that it is equal to the equivalent contribution estimated for the LRGs.

 The total HOD-dependent contribution to the covariance is therefore given by